mnottoli/ddX-GSoC/README.md

 use the **domain decomposition** technique.
-In general, the equations involved are quite simple and well known in the mathematical literature, but at the same time, the domain on which they are defined are rather complicated thus making the problem difficult.
+In general, the equations involved are quite simple and well known in the mathematical literature, but at the same time, the domain on which they are defined are rather complicated, thus making the problem difficult.

-In the domain decomposition strategy the global problems are recast as a collection of individual, simpler problems, each of them defined on a given atom of the solute.
+In the domain decomposition strategy, the global problems are recast as a collection of individual, simpler problems, each of them defined on a given atom of the solute.
 These can be easily discretized, and the original problem is transformed in a linear system in the form

     L x = f

-where L is a matrix which dependes on the geometry of the system, x is the desired solution and f is a known right hand side which depends on the geometry and on the kind of atoms that make up the solute. [^3]
+where L is a matrix which depends on the geometry of the system, x is the desired solution and f is a known right-hand side which depends on the geometry and on the kind of atoms that make up the solute. [^3]

 Once x is known, the effect of the solvent on the solvated molecule is